Wage-Setting Constraints and Firm Responses to Demand Shocks: Supplementary Figures and Tables

-We can then test the model's predictions by comparing the estimated elasticities across these groups.
-The rent-sharing elasticity for UUC firms, for example, can be constructed as $(\beta^{SU}_{W} + \beta^{UUC,SU}_{W}) / (\beta^{SU}_{\VA} + \beta^{UUC,SU}_{\VA})$, which we expect to be smaller than the elasticity for SU firms, $\beta^{SU}_{W} / \beta^{SU}_{\VA}$.
-As long as the responses for employment and value added are similar across groups, we expect larger labor supply and smaller rent-sharing elasticities for UUC firms than SU firms.
-Additionally, we incorporate the other groups into the estimation of \eqref{eq:wage_effect_triple_diff} to test whether a more intense ``treatment'' (i.e., being constrained by the minimum wage for a longer period) leads to a stronger attenuation of the wage response.
+Using the reduced-form effects, we construct elasticities to test the implications of the theoretical model.
+The rent-sharing elasticity for UCC firms, for example, can be constructed as $(\beta^{UUU}_{W} + \beta^{UCC,UUU}_{W}) / (\beta^{UUU}_{\VA} + \beta^{UCC,UUU}_{\VA})$, which we expect to be smaller than the elasticity for UUU firms, $\beta^{UUU}_{W} / \beta^{UUU}_{\VA}$.
+As long as employment and value-added responses are similar across groups, we expect larger labor supply and smaller rent-sharing elasticities for UCC firms than for UUU firms.
+We also construct elasticities for firms in groups SC, UUC, and SU, which allows us to test whether a more intense ``treatment'' (i.e., being constrained by the MW for a longer period) leads to a stronger attenuation of the wage response.

-The interpretation that this design reveals the causal effect of wage constraints on firm's responsiveness relies on two assumptions.
-First, we assume that the groups being compared face a similar structural labor supply elasticity.
-Second, we need the evolution of other determinants of responsiveness, such as relative labor supply shocks between shocked and non-shocked firms, to evolve in parallel between the groups being compared.
+The interpretation that this design reveals the causal effect of wage constraints on firms' responsiveness relies on two assumptions on the two groups being compared.
+First, they should have a similar structural labor supply elasticity.
+Second, the relative evolution of other determinants of shock responsiveness should evolve in parallel.
 Under these assumptions, the group that did not experience a change in constraints is a valid counterfactual for the group that did.
-As argued in Section \ref{sec:m_framework_constraints}, these assumptions are weaker than the ones underlying the heterogeneity analysis between constrained and unconstrained firms.
+As discussed in Section \ref{sec:m_framework_constraints}, these assumptions are weaker than the ones underlying the heterogeneity analysis between constrained and unconstrained firms.